javiercaparo/markdown-site/content/blog/setup-guide.md

 ### Posts not appearing

 1. Check that `published: true` in frontmatter
-2. Run `npm run sync` to sync posts
+2. Run `npm run sync` to sync posts to development
+3. Run `npm run sync:prod` to sync posts to production
-3. Verify posts exist in Convex dashboard
+4. Verify posts exist in Convex dashboard

 ### RSS/Sitemap not working